xiph/theora/README.md

 The 1.0 release decoder supported all the new features, but the encoder is nearly identical to the VP3 code.

-The 1.1 release featured a completely rewritten encoder, offering better performance and compression, and making more complete use of the format's feature set.
+The 1.1 release, codenamed Thusnelda, featured a completely rewritten encoder, offering better performance and compression, and making more complete use of the format's feature set.

-The 1.2 release features significant additional improvements in compression and performance.
+The 1.2 release, codenamed Ptalarbvorm, features significant additional improvements in compression and performance.
 Files produced by newer encoders can be decoded by earlier releases.

 ### Where is Theora?